roytang/blog/content/quotes/sig.md

 ---

-PHB: &quot;The website needs to be more webbish.
+PHB: "The website needs to be more webbish.
 But not too webbish.
-How long will that take?&quot;
+How long will that take?"

   --Dilbert